PICKNBOW FOLKMUSIC RETREAT WEEKEND

 (Murphey School website: Sharedvisions.org)

 Another camp, another year.
 Let's start with the instructors, shall we?
-We had eight great teachers last year.
-This year, we go to nine.
-We have assembled an A-list of great musicians to lead the workshops: Picknbow veterans Danny Gotham, Jane Peppler, Jon Shain, Julie Elkins, Joe Newberry, Jim Watson, Kenny Jackson and Bobb Head.....and (drum roll, please...) we are particularly honored to welcome Mister Peter Ostroushko this year as well.
+We have assembled an A-list of great musicians to lead the workshops: Picknbow veterans Danny Gotham, Jane Peppler, Jon Shain, Joe Newberry, Jim Watson, Kenny Jackson and Bobb Head.....will be joined by (drum roll, please...)
+Laurelyn Dossett, and FJ Ventre!

-Once again, we will have a Picknbow songbook as this year's official "swag".
+Once again, we are planning a Picknbow songbook as this year's official "swag".
 Picknbow coffee cups and t-shirts will be optional, and we will have more information about both soon.

 We anticipate a particularly strong interest in this year's camp, so early sign up and payment is highly recommended.
 Contact Danny at firstname.lastname@example.org to make reservations or if you have any additional questions.